YKamari/dsc-phase-1-project/README.md

 6. Investment in the right technology is key.
 Almost every movie being released at the moment is 3D and includes a massive amount of CGI.
 7. When it comes to runtime minutes it seems that nowadays, the longer the better.
 Studios appear to be giving audiences longer and longer movies possibly in response to audience feedback/demands.
 8. Lastly, it is also a viable option for Microsoft to look into investing in one of the more successful studios in the indusrty given that it is far less risky and guarantees Microsoft a decent form of return.

+## Study Limitations
+1. Given the structure of the data, the correlation between genre and earnings could not be established.
+2. The data did not contain all original titles to enable comparative analysis with the succeeding sequels/franhise films.
+3.